 Today, meet Irmgard Wessel (1925-2014), daughter of the first refugee family to be resettled by a Disciples congregation – Eureka Christian Church in Eureka, IL.
 Her parents, Louis and Grete, evacuated her from Germany, through England, before managing to escape themselves.
-After a year-and-a-half separation, Irmgard and her family were finally reunited.
+After a year-and-a-half separation, Irmgard and her family were finally reunited in 1940.

 Once reunited, they were sent to a hostel run by Quakers in the Midwest, to learn more about how to live in America.
 In that Center in Scattergood, Iowa, twelve Americans helped train thirty refugees.
-Eventually, a group from the local Christian Church of Eureka, Illinois visited the hostel.
+In the early 1940’s, a group from the local Christian Church of Eureka, Illinois visited the hostel.
 Members of the church had been praying for months to find ways to help the refugees they had heard about who faced difficult hardships.

 The church felt their prayers were answered as they met the young Irmgard and her family, and they immediately invited them to come to their community in Eureka, Illinois.
 Once there, they helped to resettle the refugees in a local apartment; complete with beds, food, and other necessities.
 As the family remembers, “We were welcomed by the church, and came to know the congregation when we were invited to a potluck dinner.”

 The town itself did its best to be helpful and prepare the family for a good life in America, even though residents were from a different religion and culture than Irmgard’s family.
 The town and the family enjoyed learning from one another!
 Irmgard eventually attended Eureka College on a full ride scholarship, and served as a social worker for over 40 years.
 Years later, she was awarded an alumni award from Eureka College, during the same year as Ronald Reagan likewise received an alumni award!